Skip to Main Content

 Using other libraries

-Researchers at City, University of London can benefit from a wide range of library collections held by other institutions and universities.
-This webpage sets out some of the main libraries available to you.
+Staff and students at City St George's, University of London can benefit from a wide range of library collections held by other institutions and universities.
+This webpage sets out some examples of libraries available to you.
+If the library you want to visit is not listed below, please check their access arrangements via their website.

 Library Hub Discover Includes the catalogues of many UK and Irish academic, national and specialist libraries, so it is a good way to find out what has been published.
 Libraries include the British Library, UCL and the Wellcome Library, amongst others.